 I’m amazed at how many awesome Construction Paper Crafts there are.
 This easy paper daffodil DIY is simple and inexpensive to make.
+I say, get your kids and grandkids involved and have them make these flowers so that making this paper spring wreath is a family project.

 Construction paper makes such pretty paper flowers.
 I was amazed at the quality of the white paper made by Crayola!
+No need to buy the expensive crepe paper for this project.
+I bought a big packet of yellow and white paper, so now I can make a bouquet of construction paper flowers!

 My husband taught Art in his first career adventure.
 Yes, he taught art from his little cart.
 He called it Art on a Cart!